 One minute guide: Supervision

 Supervision is the name for the regular, planned and recorded sessions between staff and their line manager.
 It is sometimes known as formal supervision.
 It is a partnership between the supervisee, the supervisor and the setting.
-It is a key task that supports the development of staff skills and practices in work with children, young people and families and the safeguarding of those in their care.
+It is a key task that supports the development of staff skills and practices in work with and safeguarding children, young people and families.

-Some practitioners have specific child protection supervision e.g. health colleagues, and this is often provided by someone who is not their usual line manager.
+Some practitioners have specific child protection supervision, for example health colleagues, and this is often provided by someone who is not their usual line manager.

-Informal supervision often also happens in the most effective teams as staff seek advice and help in situations that they deal with on a daily basis.
-This is good practice but should NOT replace a formal supervision session.
+Informal supervision often happens in the most effective teams, as staff seek advice and help in situations that they deal with on a daily basis.
+This is good practice - but should not replace a formal supervision session.

 What we have in Leeds

-• Ensure that work is outcome focused with the supervisor holding the supervisee to account for plans put forward for any given family, reflects and builds on good practice, and thoroughly explores and checks the supervisee’s rationale and thinking behind each plan.
-In addition asks the fundamental question of whether the plan is likely to achieve the desired outcome.
-And if not, why not, and how does this affect the overall understanding of the case;
+• ask the fundamental question of whether the plan is likely to achieve the desired outcome.
+And if not - why not, and how does this affect the overall understanding of the case?

-• Provide reflective space to analyse work with children, young people and their families as well as specific incidents, assessing risk and need;
+• provide a reflective space to analyse work with children, young people and their families as well as exploring specific incidents and assessing risk and need

-• Support professional development needs, including safeguarding practice; and
+• support professional development needs, including safeguarding practice

-• Provide reflective space for the staff to discuss and work through the personal impact of their role and responsibilities.
-This should include support to address the emotional impact of the work where required.
+• provide a reflective space for the staff to discuss and work through the personal impact of their role and responsibilities.
+This should include support to address the emotional impact of the work, where required

 Quality assurance

-• ensures that practitioner performance and practice, including safeguarding, is competent, accountable and soundly based in research and practice knowledge
+• ensure that practitioner performance and practice, including safeguarding, is competent, accountable and soundly based in research and practice knowledge

-• ensures that safeguarding children practice is consistent with the Leeds Safeguarding Children Partnership, West Yorkshire Consortium Procedures and organisational procedures
+• ensure that practice in relation to safeguarding children is consistent with the Leeds Safeguarding Children Partnership, West Yorkshire Consortium safeguarding procedures and relevant policies and procedures within the practitioner's organisation

-• ensures that practitioners fully understand their roles, and responsibilities and the scope of their professional discretion and authority
+• ensure that practitioners fully understand their roles, responsibilities and the scope of their professional discretion and authority

-• to provide reflective space to analyse ongoing work and specific incidents, to identify good practice and how this can be used within other situations, to assess risk and need and to provide an important check and balance on decision making and planning
+• to provide a space to analyse ongoing work and specific incidents, to identify good practice and how this can be used within other situations, to assess risk and need and to provide a check and balance on decision making and planning

 Professional development

-To ensure that professional development needs, including safeguarding practice are considered and supported.
+To ensure that professional development needs, including in relation to safeguarding practice, are considered and supported.

 All supervision should: